 Life expectancy for people in Monmouthshire is the highest in Wales, at 80.5 years for males and 84.1 years for females.
-26 Behind the headline rates, there are notable variations, with those living in the least deprived areas of Monmouthshire expected to live longer than those in the most deprived, by on average 6.3 years for males and 3.6 years for females.
-27
+Behind the headline rates, there are notable variations, with those living in the least deprived areas of Monmouthshire expected to live longer than those in the most deprived, by on average 6.3 years for males and 3.6 years for females.

-Health is influenced by many factors such as income, housing, education, access to services and deprivation in general.28 The county fares well compared to the rest of Wales with no areas in the most deprived 10%.29 80.1% of people in Monmouthshire consider their general health to be good or very good, compared to 81.4% in England and 77.8% in Wales.30 However, only a third of people report eating five portions of fruit or veg a day, a fifth of people drink above recommended guidelines and 56% of people are overweight or obese.31
+Health is influenced by many factors such as income, housing, education, access to services and deprivation in general.
+The county fares well compared to the rest of Wales with no areas in the most deprived 10%.
+80.1% of people in Monmouthshire consider their general health to be good or very good, compared to 81.4% in England and 77.8% in Wales.
+However, only a third of people report eating five portions of fruit or veg a day, a fifth of people drink above recommended guidelines and 56% of people are overweight or obese.
+Further local health services, improved provision and the need to ensure that suitable care is available are frequent comments in the engagement responses.

 Community growing activities such as community gardens, Incredible Edibles and community orchards are in place across the county.
-These projects could increase confidence in cooking with vegetables and fruits which could improve the diet for all.32
+These projects could increase confidence in cooking with vegetables and fruits which could improve the diet for all.

 Healthy lifestyles in childhood and adulthood allow for healthy ageing and preventing chronic disease in older age.
 Regular exercise can reduce the risk of major illnesses by up to 30%.
 Physical activity can also boost self-esteem, mood, sleep quality and energy.
 Although Monmouthshire has one of the highest sports participation rates in Wales, 37% of adults in the county do less than the recommended 150 minutes of exercise a week.
-34

 Obesity is rising in Wales, as it is globally.
 Between 2003 to 2015 there was a 4% increase obesity among adults in Wales.
-In 2018/19, 21.4% of 4 and 5-year-olds in the county were overweight or obese.35 As many sedentary behaviours start in childhood, such as school children being driven to school, children living with obesity are more likely to become obese adults.
+In 2018/19, 21.4% of 4 and 5-year-olds in the county were overweight or obese.
+As many sedentary behaviours start in childhood, such as school children being driven to school, children living with obesity are more likely to become obese adults.